sagemath/trac_to_gh/Issue 1040.md

 # Issue 1040: bug in new ring extension constructor

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1040

 Original creator: was